Dimple-AA/customer-service-microservice/README.md

 - Built microservices with separation of concerns
 - Understood containerization via Docker
-- Learned how to deploy to Kubernetes using Minikube
+- Deployed services on Kubernetes using Minikube
-- Implemented health checks and logging for observability
+- Implemented service health checks and monitoring with Metrics Server
-- Worked with mock services to enable parallel development

 ---